marcpare/wordpl_lab/README.md

 ![Screenshot 2025-05-16 at 5 29 05 PM](https://github.com/user-attachments/assets/d2b10671-246e-4859-9da5-75a402a0e8f1)

 While the 2% number for pruning looks good in spot checks, it was not exhaustively explored as optimal.
-It may be possible to gain a bit more accuracy by pruning less aggressively here.
+It may be possible to gain accuracy by pruning less aggressively here.

 Putting it all together
 =======================